All Episodes

 They want and have been the source of medical inflation for the last quarter century because the more money goes in for the premiums, yes, the more they pay out in claims.

-But in the meantime, they hang on to the money, the same way the bookie takes his 10% cut or juice.
+But in the meantime, they hang on to the money the same way the bookie takes his 10% cut or juice.

-And I I hold the insurance companies mostly responsible for the medical inflation we've experienced the last quarter century.
+And I hold the insurance companies mostly responsible for the medical inflation we've experienced the last quarter century.

-Well, everybody has their enemy in the health care industry.
+Well, everybody has their enemy in the healthcare industry.

-You you don't like the insurance companies.
+You don't like the insurance companies.

 I don't like the government.

-I don't like Medicare, Medicaid, I don't like the autocratic way they run it, the way they're shortchanging doctors.
+I don't like the autocratic way they run it, the way they're short-changing doctors.

 But you make a good point about Safeway.